Alpine, Texas

 Alpine (/ˈælpaɪn/ AL-pyne) is a city in and the county seat of Brewster County, Texas, United States.
-The population was 6,035 at the 2020 census.
+Its population was 6,035 at the 2020 census.
 The town has an elevation of 4462 ft, and the surrounding mountain peaks are over 1 mile above sea level.
-A university, hospital, library, and retail make Alpine the center of the sprawling 12000 sqmi but wide open Big Bend area (combined population 12,500) including Brewster, Presidio, and Jeff Davis counties.
+Sul Ross State University, a hospital, library, and retail make Alpine the center of the sprawling 12000 sqmi wide-open Big Bend area (combined population 12,500) including Brewster, Presidio, and Jeff Davis Counties.